Mild hybrid cars – the ultimate guide

 Popular mild hybrid cars

-There are several mild hybrid cars on the market today serving as great gateway vehicles into greener driving.
-These include:
+There are several mild hybrid cars on the market today, making them a great gateway into greener driving.
+Popular models include:

 - Ford Puma